3uild-3thos/valid8/README.md

 `cargo build --release`

 This will create a binary named valid8 in the target/release directory.
 You can copy the binary to a location in your PATH for easier access.

+In order to compile, you may also need to install libclang-dev:

+`sudo apt-get install libclang-dev`

 # Usage